nbeaver/why-linux-is-better/README.rst

 .. _a lot of different file formats: http://filext.com/file-extension/dat

-On Linux, `filetypes are determined`_ by a combination of filesystem metadata, heuristics based on file signatures (a.k.a "magic numbers"), and sometimes file extension.
+On Linux, `filetypes are determined`_ by a combination of filesystem metadata (e.g. execute permissions), heuristics based on file signatures (a.k.a "magic numbers"), and ``.desktop`` configuration files with mimetype information (which includes file extensions).

+..
+TODO: cite

 .. _filetypes are determined: http://www.howtogeek.com/192628/mime-types-explained-why-linux-and-mac-os-x-dont-need-file-extensions/
-..
-TODO: add more links about how Linux decides file formats.

-A file's executable status is separate from its file extension, and an executable text file written in a scripting language can indicate how to run it using the `first-line shebang convention`_, e.g. ``#!/usr/bin/env python3 -i``.
+A file's executable status is separate from its file extension, and an executable text file written in a scripting language can control how it is run via the `first-line shebang convention`_, e.g. ``#!/usr/bin/env python3 -i``.

 Windows does not support shebang lines,